adunning/scribes-readers-texts/assignments.md

 ## Weekly transcriptions

 Every week, you will transcribe passages from two manuscripts using the TEI markup demonstrated in-class.
-These files are due at the end of the Wednesday before each class (allowing me time to mark them before we review them in class on Friday).
+See my page on [Getting started with editing TEI XML using Atom
+](https://andrewdunning.ca/getting-started-editing-tei-xml-atom) to download the software for this.
+The class [TEI transcription template](../assets/transcription-template.xml) provides a framework for your submissions.

 ## Collation exercise

 As a preliminary to the final project, you will make three transcriptions of the same text and make a small critical edition showing the differences between them.
-This will replace the transcription exercises for the week leading up to 15 March.

 ## Group edition